 - Make sure you have a good-quality audio interface to pick up the quality of the mic

-- If you’re recording multiple guitars or guitars and vocals, keep the mics as far away from each other as possible
+- If you’re recording multiple guitars at the same time, or guitars and vocals together, keep the mics as far away from each other as possible, and remember the 3-to-1 rule as well

 It’s important to note that the SM57 is better suited for instruments than for vocals.
-This is because the build of the SM57 doesn’t reduce any disturbance from wind or from plosives.
+This is because the build of the SM57 doesn’t reduce any disturbance from wind or from plosives that you naturally pick up when recording vocals.
+Also, the SM57’s frequency response is better suited to certain instruments (like a guitar and its amp).

 If you’re looking for a mic that will be better suited for vocals you can try the SM57’s sister mic, Shure’s SM58, which is built with technology to reduce wind disturbance and plosives.
 You can also purchase the Shure A2WS microphone windscreen which can be attached to the SM57 to reduce these disruptions.